 The iPhone Photography Boom

 The iPhone and smartphones in general have caused a massive boom in photography worldwide.
 With each new model, Apple raises the bar in smartphone camera features.
 Thanks to advances smartphone camera technology, an estimated 1.2 trillion photos will be taken in 2017.
-Over the past 5 years, smartphone cameras have taken a quantum leap in term of image quality.
+Over the past 5 years, smartphone cameras have taken a quantum leap in terms of image quality.

 Apple iPhone X Smart Camera